Hall of Fame Nominations

 Nomination and Induction

-The Hall of Fame is currently accepting nominations for induction that reflect our mission.
-The National Cowgirl Museum and Hall of Fame honors and celebrates women, past and present, whose lives exemplify the courage, resilience, and independence that helped shape the American West, and fosters an appreciation of the ideals and spirit of self-reliance they inspire.
+The National Cowgirl Museum and Hall of Fame honors and celebrates women, past and present, whose lives and relationships with and around horses, nationally and internationally, exemplify the courage, resilience, and independence that also helped shape the West.
+The Museum proudly celebrates living and deceased honorees who represent diverse backgrounds, ethnicities and cultures.

 Nomination Process and Timeline

 Before attempting a nomination, please read the following to ensure that it is complete and correct: